bioexcel/qmmm_bpg/docs/input_preparation/CP2K_QMMM_parameterisation.rst

 CP2K QM/MM parameterisation
 ============================

-The chapter describes important topics related to the QM/MM settings in CP2K once you have decided which are the QM atoms.
+This section describes important topics related to the QM/MM settings in CP2K once you have decided which are the QM atoms.
 This includes how to get the QM atoms into the right format for CP2K, and how to parameterise the QM/MM cell.
 It will also deal with how to properly handle atomic bonds that cross the QM-MM boundary.